- Number of A levels required:

 Access to Higher Education (Health or Science):

 60 credits with a minimum of 45 credits at level 3 including 30 at distinction, 15 at merit (to include study of Physiology or Biology) and 15 credits at level 2.
+Access courses must have been completed within the last two years to be valid.
 You must meet the GCSE entry requirements in full for the programme (as above).
 However, if it is more than 5 years since you took your GCSE’s and you also have 2 years full time paid work experience in health and social care, you are only required to have GCSE English, Mathematics and Science at grade C or above.

 Graduate Entry Requirements: